skupperproject/refdog/input/resources/connector.md

 <section>

-Binds local workloads to listeners in remote sites.
+A binding from a local workload to listeners in remotes sites.

 Each site can have multiple connector resources.